Manorama Jafa: Career

 From 1999 through 2001, she served as a jury member for the UNESCO prize for Children's and Young People's Literature.
-She was also involved with the Asian Cultural Centre for UNESCO, as its children's book specialist.
+She was also involved with the Asian Cultural Centre for UNESCOas its children's book specialist.
 She has served in the juries of the IIY-Asahi Reading Promotion Award (2000-2001) as its chairperson and the UNESCO Prize for Books on Tolerance (1999-2000) as a member.

-Around 2010, she founded Book Therapy, an initiative to support children who have experienced trauma, which has included the distribution of books to Afghanistan and areas of India impacted by tsunami.
+Around 2010, she founded Book Therapy, an initiative to support children who have experienced trauma, which has included the distribution of books to Afghanistan and areas of India impacted by a tsunami.
 She has also served as a consultant for the Children's Book Trust.
-She has also been associated with the National Book Trust, New Delhi as its editorial consultant.
+She has also been associated with the National Book Trust, New Delhi, as its editorial consultant.

 Jafa is the General Secretary of the Indian National Section of the International Board on Books for Young People (IBBY).
 She presided over the 26th Congress of the IBBY, conducted in 1998, as its Chairperson.
 In 1998, Jafa invited Empress Michiko of Japan to give the keynote speech at the International Board on Books for Young People (IBBY) Congress in New Delhi and later visited Empress Michiko in Japan.
 In 2013, as Secretary-General of the IBBY India section, she met with the Empress and introduced her to members of the group, after previously meeting her in Japan in 2004.

 The Manorama Jafa Collection on Children’s Literature was donated to Ashoka University by her husband, Shri Virendra Singh Jafa.
 The collection includes technical books on children's literature, some of her correspondence, her Hindi novels for adults, and other materials related to children's literature.

 In November 2020, she donated her books for thousands of children in the name of her life companion Mr. Virendra Singh Jafa at various NGOs like Deepalaya, Community Project Library, and various other schools including the Aaganvadaddi schools in Haryana under the Ministry of Child and Women Development.